-Selected Theater credits: New York; developed and appeared in C-R-E-P-U-S-C-U-L-E which became the Tony Award winning The 25th Annual Putnam County Spelling Bee.
-Chicago; Goodman, Court and Chicago Shakespeare, Regional; La Jolla Playhouse, International; Trinidad Theatre Workshop.
-Has worked with; Robert Falls, Les Waters, Michael Greif, Derek Walcott, Charles Newell, Barbara Gaines, Kyle Donnelly, Mark Wing-Davey, Jonathan Silverstein, Steve Cosson, Sarah Ruhl, Richard Nelson, Athol Fugard.
-Previously with the Lab, John in Oleanna.
-Kyle is an Assistant Professor of Drama at the University of Dallas where he serves as Chair and Director of Unversity Theater.
-Productions directed at UD; The Tragedy of King Richard III, A Midsummer Night’s Dream, Twelfth Night, Ghosts, Machinal, (theatrejones.com “Best Amateur Production of 2010″) and developed the original piece about memory, i forget a lot of stuff…sometimes.
+Kyle Lemieux (Founder and Artistic Director) works as an actor, director and devised theatre maker.
+His work has been seen internationally, in New York, Chicago, regionally, and locally in Dallas.
+Selected Theater credits include New York: developed and appeared in C-R-E-P-U-S-C-U-L-E which became the Tony Award winning The 25th Annual Putnam County Spelling Bee; Chicago: Goodman, Court and Chicago Shakespeare; Regional: La Jolla Playhouse; International: Trinidad Theatre Workshop.
+Has worked with: Robert Falls, Les Waters, Michael Greif, Derek Walcott, Charles Newell, Barbara Gaines, Kyle Donnelly, Mark Wing-Davey, Jonathan Silverstein, Steve Cosson, Sarah Ruhl, Richard Nelson, and Athol Fugard.
+Has served multiple times as a panelist for the City of Dallas Office of Cultural Affairs.
+Kyle is the Chair, Director of University Theater, and Associate Professor of Drama at the University of Dallas.
+For the Lab he has played John in Oleanna and Robert in Jailbait.
 MFA UCSD.

 Dallas Actor’s Lab is committed to producing challenging and provocative theatre that explores the full range of human experience.
 By presenting intentionally intimate productions that place primacy on the actor and the text, Dallas Actor’s Lab seeks to create a powerful and unique audience experience.

 About The Lab